accessibilitywars/zaw2/content/builds/hk-spellbreaker.md

 ---
 Once the prephase is over, Deimos will start spawning hands.

 The above mechanics will continue into the main fight.
 Greens specifically occur at 75%, 50% and 25% of Deimos's health.
-This phase lasts till Deimos's health drops to 10%.
+If the group goes down for greens, you may have to deal with oils depending on whether the group has assigned an oil-kiter.
+The main fight lasts till Deimos's health drops to 10%.

-Prides will also spawn in the later phases of the fight, of which the first two ranged cripple/immobilise above will be more applicable.
+Prides will also spawn in the later phases of the fight, of which ranged cripple/immobilise used during the pre-phase will increase the odds of success of the team.

 #### Hands